 Marcus Bertz acts as a litigator before employment and social courts, civil courts, and constitutional courts.

-Marcus Bertz was born in Dessau (Germany) in 1989.
-In 2010, he successfully completed a degree programme with alternating work and study periods at Deutsche Rentenversicherung Bund.
+In 2010, Marcus Bertz successfully completed a degree programme with alternating work and study periods at Deutsche Rentenversicherung Bund.
 He then studied law at Freie Universität Berlin (Germany).
 His subsequent legal training at the Higher Regional Court of Berlin included working at the German Federal Ministry of Justice and Consumer Protection and at the German Federal Constitutional Court, amongst others.
 Marcus Bertz joined Luther as a lawyer in 2019.